How Reading Challenges Help Combat Summer Slide

 Reading Challenges Engage Students

-With so many factors impacting student learning this summer, reading challenges are a simple, high-impact strategy to combat summer slide.
-When students participate in a reading challenge, they reap the many benefits of reading, while staying connected to their learning communities.
-Studies have shown time and time again that reading 20 minutes a day makes a huge difference in language and brain development, while also fostering a deeper sense of empathy and interpersonal connection.
+With many factors impacting student learning during the summer, reading challenges are a simple, high-impact strategy to combat summer slide.
+Students participating in a reading challenge reap the many benefits of reading while staying connected to their learning communities.
+Studies have shown time and time again that reading 20 minutes a day makes a huge difference in language and brain development while also fostering a deeper sense of empathy and interpersonal connection.
+Reading just 4 to 6 books over the summer can prevent a decline in reading achievement scores from the spring to the fall, so even small steps are very beneficial.

-During Covid, digital reading challenges, like those available via the Beanstack app, have become a particularly important asset for teachers who want to motivate their students to read.
+Offering a community summer reading challenge, like those available in Beanstack, can become an important asset for schools wanting to motivate their students to read.
 For students who need that extra push, digital reading challenges help by:

 Turning reading into a game